csvpath/csvpath/README.md

 For usage, see the unit tests in [tests/test_scanner.py](tests/test_scanner.py) or [tests/test_matcher.py](tests/test_matcher.py).

+The path syntax is broken into three parts:
+- The scan part
+- The match part, and
+- The modify part (not yet started)

 Paths look like `$test.csv[5-25][#0="Frog" #lastname="Bats" count()=2]`

-This path says:
+This scanning and matching path says:
 - open test.csv
 - scan lines 5 through 25
 - match the second time we see a line where the first column equals "Frog" and the column called  "lastname" equals "Bats"

 # Scanning
 The scanner is an enumeration.
 For each line returned the line number, the scanned line count, and the match count are available.
 The set of line numbers scanned are also available.

-The path syntax is broken into three parts:
-- The scan part
-- The match part (not yet complete), and
-- The modify part (not yet started)

 The scan part of the path starts with '$' to indicate the root, meaning the file from the top.
 After the '$' comes the file path.
 The scanning instructions are in a bracket.
 The rules are:
 - `[*]` means all